nbmustafa/jenkins-jcasc-on-ecs-with-terraform/README.md

 This stack can be used as a starting point to build a production ready Jenkins on AWS.

-More details can be found on [my blog post](https://blog.haidara.io/post/jenkins-aws-fargate/) (in french).

 ## How it works
 This stack will deploy Jenkins Master on ECS Fargate.
 It uses a docker image based on the [official Jenkins](https://github.com/jenkinsci/docker).
 See `docker/` folder.